antoinedelia/cloud-optimist/cloud/content/posts/2025-01-20-how-we-built-a-cicd-strategy-that-onboards-100-python-projects-in-under-a-minute.md

 That's when I stumbled upon Organization Folders.

-They are pretty much created just for our use case: automatically scan an organization (as in, a GitHub organization), filter the repositories you want, and apply a Jenkins pipeline to them.
+Organization Folders are designed for scenarios like ours: automatically scan an organization (as in, a GitHub organization), filter the repositories you want, and apply a Jenkins pipeline to them.

 In our example, we are able to look for all repositories with the "python" topic, and identify them as Python projects.
 They will then be automatically built.
 If a new repository is created with this topic, it will also get picked up by Jenkins.